 During flight the range of the temperature calibration performed on ground in an interval between -70° C ... $+70^{\circ}$ C turned out to be not broad enough.
-For the lowest temperature measured at the sensor until end of 2009 was about -140°C. Therefore, a new temperature model (finally we ended up at model 006) was created using the inflight data of calm (according to magnetic field conditions) mission phases.
+For the lowest temperature measured at the sensor until end of 2009 was about -140°C. Therefore, a new temperature model (currently we ended up at model 008) was created using the inflight data of calm (according to magnetic field conditions) mission phases.
 For the sensitivity and the alignment the original linear model derived from the ground calibration is sufficient, but the offset behavior needs to be treated a little more detailed for the extended temperature range.
 Thus, the inflight magnetic field data are compared with the temperature data and fitted against the temperature by the means of a 3rd order polynomial $P_3(T)$.
-To improve the quality and to diminish hysteretic effects these additional polynomials are evaluated individually for every day.
-The polynomial coefficients $p{s,k,i}$ (sensor s, order k, component i) are stored in the daily calibration files RPCMAG_yymmdd_006_CALIB_IB.TXT and RPCMAG_yymmdd_006_CALIB_OB.TXT.
-For the reason of a flexible handling of any possibly occurring temperature effect these files contain sets of six parameters (→ 5th order polynomials) although usually are only polynomials up to 3rd order are used.
+The current temperature model is a global model; the polynomial coefficients $p{s,k,i}$ (sensor s, order k, component i) are stored in the two calibration files RPCMAG_INFLIGHT_08_CALIB_IB.ASC and RPCMAG_INFLIGHT_08_CALIB_OB.ASC .
+For the reason of a flexible handling of any possibly occurring temperature effect these files contain sets of six parameters (\rightsquigarrow 5th order polynomials) although currently only polynomials up to 3rd order are used.
 All higher coefficients which are not taken into account are set to zero, thus they do not have any impact on the computed polynomials.